 On January 30, 2010, Brandon Graham earned MVP honors at the Senior Bowl after recording five tackles, two sacks, and one forced fumble.

-On July 29, 2010, Brandon Graham signed a five-year, $16.90 million contract with the Eagles, including $12.67 million guaranteed.
-He was named a starting defensive end to begin the regular season.
+On July 29, 2010, Brandon Graham signed a five-year, $16.90 million contract with the Philadelphia Eagles, including $12.67 million guaranteed.
+He was named a starting defensive end by head coach Andy Reid.

-On November 28, 2010, Brandon Graham recorded a season-high three solo tackles and made one sack during a 31–26 loss to the Chicago Bears in Week 12.
+On November 28, 2010, Brandon Graham collected a season-high three solo tackles and made one sack during a 31–26 loss at the Chicago Bears in Week 12.

-On December 12, 2010, Brandon Graham suffered a torn anterior cruciate ligament (ACL) during a game against the Dallas Cowboys.
+On December 12, 2010, Brandon Graham suffered a torn anterior cruciate ligament (ACL) during 30–27 victory at the Dallas Cowboys in Week 14.

-On December 14, 2010, the Philadelphia Eagles placed Brandon Graham on the injured reserve list due to a torn ACL.
+On December 14, 2010, the Philadelphia Eagles placed Brandon Graham on the injured reserve list due to his torn ACL.

-In 2010, Brandon Graham was drafted by the Philadelphia Eagles in the first round of the NFL draft, being the thirteenth pick overall.
+In 2010, Brandon Graham was drafted by the Philadelphia Eagles in the first round of the NFL draft as the 13th overall pick.

 On July 28, 2011, Brandon Graham was placed on the active/physically unable to perform list before the start of training camp.

-On November 5, 2011, Brandon Graham was activated from the physically unable to perform (PUP) list, allowing him to return to practice.
+On November 5, 2011, Brandon Graham was activated after being removed from the physically unable to perform list and returning to practice.

-In 2013, Brandon Graham transitioned from defensive end to linebacker.
-He finished the 2013 season with three sacks, 20 total tackles, and one forced fumble in 16 games.
+In 2013, Brandon Graham moved from defensive end to linebacker.
+He finished the season with three sacks, 20 total tackles, and one forced fumble in 16 games.

-During the 2014 season, Brandon Graham recorded 5.5 sacks, 47 total tackles, and four forced fumbles in 16 games and one start.
-His four forced fumbles ranked fourth in the NFL.
+In the 2014 season, Brandon Graham finished with 5.5 sacks, 47 total tackles, and four forced fumbles in 16 games and one start.
+His four forced fumbles finished fourth in the NFL.

-After nearly signing with the New York Giants, Brandon Graham signed a 4-year, $26 million contract with the Eagles, including $14 million guaranteed, to remain with the team in 2015.
-He finished the season with 6.5 sacks, 51 total tackles, and one pass defended in 16 games with ten starts.
+In 2015, after almost signing with the New York Giants, Brandon Graham signed a 4-year $26 million contract with $14 million guaranteed with the Eagles to remain with the team.
+He finished the season with 6.5 sacks, 51 total tackles, and one pass defended in 16 games and ten starts.

-In 2016, Brandon Graham posted 59 tackles, two forced fumbles, and 5.5 sacks for the Philadelphia Eagles.
-Following the 2016 NFL season, he was named to the 2016 All-Pro 2nd Team by the Associated Press, first team All-Pro by Pro Football Focus, and All-National Football Conference (NFC) by the Pro Football Writers Association.
+In 2016, Brandon Graham posted 59 tackles, two forced fumbles, and 5.5 sacks for the Philadelphia Eagles and was named to the 2016 All-Pro 2nd Team by the Associated Press.
+He was also named a first team All-Pro by Pro Football Focus and All-National Football Conference (NFC) by the Pro Football Writers Association.

-During the 2017 NFL season, Brandon Graham led the Super Bowl LII champion Philadelphia Eagles in quarterback sacks with 9.5.
+During the 2017 NFL season, Brandon Graham led the Philadelphia Eagles, the Super Bowl LII champions, in quarterback sacks with 9.5.
 He also had a pivotal strip sack on Tom Brady in the closing minutes of Super Bowl LII.

 In 2017, Brandon Graham was ranked 93rd by his fellow players on the NFL Top 100 Players of 2017.